extism/proposals/EIP-009-js-pdk-interface-definition.md

 the interface, while working for exports, will not work for imports.
 Here is a rough outline of how the current system works:

-First we compile quickjs to wasm, we call this the "engine" or "core" module.
-This module is a rust wasm app with quickjs embedded and has one custom function as an export `__invoke`.
-`__invoke` takes an index (n), it looks at all the javascript exports in your main module, sorts them alphabetically, then invokes the (nth) one.
+1. We compile QuickJS to wasm to create the `engine` or `core` module.
+This module is a Rust Wasm app with QuickJS embedded; it has one custom export, `__invoke`. `__invoke` takes an index (`N`), looks at all the JS exports in your main module sorted alphabetically, then invokes the `N`th one.

-The next step is to wizen and mutate this core module.
-The user passes in some javascript which we eval and wizen.
-We need need to expose the exports in the export section.
-We do this by evaling the js (in this compile step), reading the js module's exports, sorting them alphabetically, and adding them to the exports table in order.
-The code for these functions (we call thunks) are also generated and just call `__invoke` with the export function id (where is sits in the order).
+2. Next, we use [Wizer] to partially evaluate the core module.
+The user passes in some JS which we evaluate as part of this process.
+We determine the Wasm exports by evaluating the JS in this partial evaluation step, reading the exports from the JS module, sorting them alphabetically, then adding them to our (Wasm) exports table.
+We generate code for these functions (or "thunks") which calls `__invoke` with the appropriate export function ID.

-There are some downsides to doing this for exports, it's complicated and slow, but it also works fine.
+While it works fine for exports, there are some downsides to this approach.
-This will not work for imports because we'd need to come up with a very wacky way to programatically extract and type the imports from the user's js code.
-We can no longer magically assume we will know the wasm signature.
+It's complicated and slow, and does not work for imports.
+For imports, we'd need to come up with a way to programmatically extract the imports and their types from the user's JS code.
+We can't assume we'll know the Wasm signature.
-Exports are easy because all Extism exports have the same signature.
-Imports do not.
-Furthermore this process of mutating a wasm module and adding some exports and functions works because it is a fairly additive process.
-Importing on the other hand requires re-aligning a lot of other tables.
-And if i were to continue custom coding that I'd be building a linker.
+Exports are easy because all Extism exports have the same signature, but imports may have any valid Wasm signature.
+This technique works well for exports in part because it is purely additive: we add new functions at the end of the module; on the other hand, imports require re-aligning a lot of index spaces.
+This path leads to writing a linker, which is out of scope for us right now.

 ## Solution